techstreams/TSContactForm/README.md

   * There should already be a file named Code.gs in your project.
 Replace the contents of that file with the contents of the code.gs file found in this directory.
   * For all remaining html files, be sure to select **File > New > Html** when creating the file.
 Enter the associated file name but omit the .html suffix.
 The suffix will be automatically added when the file is created.
 1. Close the script editor and reload the form.
-1. To use the script, see the [TSContactForm documentation](https://docs.google.com/document/d/1gTBYgxVAjbRP2VoGg3pbZBhoLNKen10hYnuTP8PK8Dk/pub) for more information.
+1. To use the script, see the [TSContactForm documentation](https://docs.google.com/document/d/1gTBYgxVAjbRP2VoGg3pbZBhoLNKen10hYnuTP8PK8Dk/pub).

 ### Method #2:  TSScriptCopy Application Install